Political intrigue binds Scipio, Planus, and Titus as Castor’s loyalty is questioned.

 “No.” The Roman’s smooth head turns in agitation.
 “It’s the Padus,”

-They speak no more in the next hour, sitting back to back through the cool shadow of Placentia’s eastern wall.
+They speak no more in the next hour, sitting back-to-back through the cool shadow of Placentia’s eastern wall.
 Its ramparts conjure his father’s tale of the Carthaginian siege until their stop at a slate jetty quashes the excitement.

 Soldiers dismount and speedily load their crates onto the first of three flatboats.
 The next is narrower, with cloth coverings strung between poles to block the sun; this carrier belongs to water barrels and their horses.